 French macarons seem to have become everyone’s favorite cookie lately.
 Maybe it’s because they’re so beautiful, or it could be that they’re both sophisticated and different.
 Macarons (not to be confused with macaroons) are usually something bought at bakeries, but they’re fairly easy to make at home, once you get the knack.
 If you’d like to make your own, this kit is a great way to start!
 The mixes for vanilla cookie shells and buttercream filling are both included, with directions, but you can add flavorings or colors to create your own personal style.
 These are a little more involved so you will need a stand mixer and pastry bag.
 One kit makes 24 complete macarons.

 Best Red Velvet: Williams Sonoma Red Velvet Cookie Mix

 Red velvet cookies are becoming more popular, and this mix makes them so easy to make—just add butter and an egg.
-Williams Sonoma Red Velvet Cookie Mix will produce a batch of cookies that are chic and simple, red and rich, and made with the finest organic flour that’s custom milled at a company dating back to 1856.
+Williams Sonoma Red Velvet Cookie Mix will produce a batch of cookies that are chic and simple, red and rich, and made with organic flour that’s custom milled at a company dating back to 1856.
 They’re gorgeous just as they are, but a dusting of confectioners' sugar makes them even prettier.
 Or if you’d like to frost them, a cream cheese frosting (recipe included) is divine.
 The kit makes 12 large or 24 regular cookies.